-What the adventure, South America tourism does not disappoint.
-The spirit of South America is infectious and no matter where you go the fierce latin passion will sweep you away.
+Whatever the adventure, South America tourism does not disappoint.
+The spirit of South America is infectious and no matter where you go, the fierce Latin passion will sweep you away.

 Here are ten that should be on your must-see list: